aquamarineaqua/Soft-Decision-Tree-Pytorch/README.md

 A up-to-date implementation of a Soft Decision Tree (SDT) based on PyTorch. "inv_temp", "hard_leaf_inference", "left-right balance regularization" and Visualization implemented.

 It includes example code for classification and visualization on the MNIST handwritten digits dataset.
-The code demonstrates how to load the dataset, initialize the model, train and save it, and visualize the decision process.
 Verified on PyTorch 2.3.

 Original paper: "Distilling a Neural Network Into a Soft Decision Tree" — https://arxiv.org/abs/1711.09784